Portal Setup Methods

 - All Classes must be uniquely defined and not distinguish themselves on Class metadata

-- All users must be on the same G Suite domain (separate G Suite domains will be supported starting Summer 2019)
+- All users must be on the same G Suite domain (we anticipate supporting multiple G Suite domains in Fall 2019)

 - The G Suite Super Admin must serve as the admin for our Portal Account to perform the initial roster sync.